LLNL/axom/src/docs/sphinx/web_main/index.rst

 Axom (a.k.a.
 The CS Toolkit)
 ****************************

-.. note:: The project recently changed its name from "The CS Toolkit" to
+.. note:: We recently changed our project name from "The CS Toolkit" to
           "Axom".
-We have not completed converted everything on the project to the new name.
-The contents of this page, and linked pages, will continue to be updated as the conversion continues.
+As a result, you may hear either term used.
+However, they refer to the same project.

+**This web page is the main place to find information about Axom.**

 Axom is a project in WCI/WSC that is funded by ECP/ATDM.
 Its principal goal is to provide a collection of robust and flexible software